Gv3N/Gv3N/README.md

 📫 **Contact:**

--   Feel free to reach out to me through [baktajivan@gmail.com] or connect with me on [LinkedIn](https://my.linkedin.com/in/baktajivanpillay).
+-   Feel free to reach out to me through my email baktajivan@gmail.com or connect with me on [LinkedIn](https://my.linkedin.com/in/baktajivanpillay).

 <!--
 🌐 **Portfolio:**